CheweyZ/discord-bot-analytics/README.md

 # Getting started
-To first get started you will need a key to use https://api.chewey-bot.top/ (Free)
+To first get started you will need a key to use https://api.chewey-bot.top/ (Free) Click on any endpoint to view the steps on getting a token

 If you are using Discord.js or Eris then this module is already built with full auto reporting